MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/installation/creating-an-installation-package.md

 15. How Dynamics GP is installed on the client computer using the installation package depends on the tools and applications you use.
 You can send an email with a link to the installation package.
 Or, you can create a deployment package using a software distribution tool such as Systems Management Server so that Dynamics GP is automatically installed after the user logs into their computer.

-For more information about deployment, see the Documentation and resources for Dynamics GP 2018 Web site (<https://go.microsoft.com/fwlink/?LinkId=249465>).
+For more information about deployment, see the [Documentation and resources for Dynamics GP](https://go.microsoft.com/fwlink/?LinkId=249465) page.